Link Search Menu Expand Document

 📨 Deliverable 1 - Nodes, topics, launch files (10 pts)

-With the roslaunch command above we have spawned a number of ROS nodes at the same time.
+With the ros2 launch command above we have spawned a number of ROS nodes at the same time.
 Using your knowledge of ROS, answer the following questions:

 1. List the nodes running in the two-drone static scenario.

-• Hint: you can directly inspect the launch file or get some help from rqt_graph.
-You will notice that rViz is initially not shown in it but you can uncheck the Debug option for a full picture, feel free to ignore all /rosout nodes and topics and /rqt_gui_py_* that may appear
+• Hint: you can directly inspect the launch file, use the ros2 node list command, or get some help from rqt_graph.
+You will notice that rViz is initially not shown in it but you can uncheck the Debug option for a full picture.

-2. How could you run the two-drone static scenario without using the roslaunch command?
-List the commands that you would have to execute, in separate terminals, to achieve the same result.
+2. How could you run the two-drone static scenario without using the ros2 launch command?
+List the commands that you would have to execute (in separate terminals) to achieve the same result.

-• Hint: rosrun [...], try things out before finalizing your answer!
+• Hint: ros2 run [...], try things out before finalizing your answer!

 3. List the topics that each node publishes / subscribes to.
 What nodes are responsible for publishing the av1, av2, frames?
 Which topic causes rViz to plot the drone meshes?